DavidChristianOhnmacht/DavidChristianOhnmacht.github.io/_pages/about.md

 Research Highlights
 ======

-Our manuscript [Non-hermitian topology in multiterminal superconducting junctions](https://arxiv.org/abs/2408.01289) was recently accepted in Physical Review Letters.
+Our manuscript [Non-hermitian topology in multiterminal superconducting junctions](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.156601) was recently accepted in Physical Review Letters.
 In this work, we show that Multiterminal Josephson Junctions coupled to normal metals host stable exceptional points.
-We find non-trivial non-hermitian topology indicated by winding of two complex Andreev bound state bands around each other with an associated point gap as illustrated below.
+We find non-trivial non-Hermitian topology indicated by winding of two complex Andreev bound state bands around each other with an associated point gap as illustrated below.

 <p align="center">
   <div style="display: inline-block; text-align: center; margin-right: 20px;">